 The conditions governing registration as a candidate for the MSc(IndDes) degree course are given later in this handbook: see below under Conditions for the Award of Higher Degrees.
 In summary, admission is open to applicants who have been admitted to an appropriate degree of at least four years' full-time duration, or its equivalent.
 For the MID degree course, admission is restricted to applicants who have been admitted to a degree with a 'major' in industrial design of at least four years' full-time duration, or its equivalent.
+Candidates who have been admitted to a degree with a 'major' in industrial design of at least four years' full-time duration, or its equivalent.
 Candidates who have completed part or all of the requirements for the award of the degree of the MSc(IndDes) course may elect to apply for admission to the MID degree course, subject to the recommendation of the School and the approval of the Higher Degree Committee of the Faculty of Architecture.